 The Summer Program in Japan*

-which runs from late May to late June, is offered in collaboration with Tohoku Gakuin University in Sendai, Japan.
+This program runs from late May to late June and is offered in collaboration with Tohoku Gakuin University in Sendai, Japan.
 Students live with families while studying at the university and have an opportunity to visit Hiroshima and Tokyo.

 Biology of the Neotropics*

-These semester or academic year programs are based on student exchange agreements or sister school status with other institutions.
+These semester or academic year programs are based on student exchange agreements with other institutions or organizations.
 Students who participate in these programs are officially enrolled at the host institution.
 Up to 16 credits per semester, but not grades, may transfer.

 Akita International University (Japan)